dawsers/scroll/README.md

 * Animations: *scroll* supports very customizable animations.

+* *scroll* supports rounded borders and title bars, dimming of inactive windows, and dynamic shadows with blur.

 * Content scaling: The content of individual windows can be scaled independently of the general output scale.